 Begin forming this habit by researching and finding five to ten related brands and businesses/companies with a steady flow of their original content using industry news.
 These can be direct competitors or those who have related brands or businesses/companies.

 For instance, if you’re working within the brand design space, you may share another brand designer’s post on design fundamentals.

 Step 2: Identify what your target audience craves more

 Ideas are useless without feedback.
 Set up tracking or a dashboard system that allows you to get real-time feedback on how the audience interacts with your curated content and what is most popular.

 Understand the type of voice they love to hear or read.
 Again, it is crucial for someone new to the process of creating content.

 Step 3: Build an actual editorial calendar for curated content

-Having an editorial calendar can help you figure out when the last instance of a posting was and when a reasonable amount of time has passed for you to post once again.
+It’s the first rule of thumb for any content creator: editorial calendars.
+Having an editorial calendar can help you figure out when the last posting was done and when a reasonable amount of time has passed for you to post once again.

 Step 4: Value add

 Curating content works best when you use it to add value to your brand.
 Do so by adding your take on things, asking a question to your audience network, sending newsletters to your subscribed email address, and then actively engaging with the conversation that picks up.